palmapp-xyz/evm-indexer/README.md

 <!-- omit in toc -->

-# ValidationCloud
+# evm-indexer

-ValidationCloud is a service which uses the Ethereum JSON-RPC API to store the following information in a local datastore (postgres) for the most recent 50 blocks (or more) and provide REST and Graphql APIs:
+evm-indexer is a service which uses the Ethereum JSON-RPC API to store the following information in a local datastore (postgres) for the most recent 50 blocks (or more) and provide REST and Graphql APIs:

 - Get and store **the block** and **all transaction hashes** in the block
 - Get and store all **events related to each transaction in each block**
 - Expose an endpoint that allows a user to **query all events related to a particular address**

 The services provided:

 - Historical data query
 - Real-time notification support

 <!-- omit in toc -->

 ## Overview

 - Sync up to latest state of blockchain
 - Listen for all happenings on Ethereum or EVM based blockchain
 - Persist all happenings in local database